 Drive repeat business with a loyalty program

 Making the effort to turn first-time customers into regulars pays off — in fact, increasing customer retention rates by just 5% can increase profits by more than 25%.
-Create a loyalty program that makes sense for your business, whether you integrate a points system into your POS, create your own app, or partner with a technology partner.
-For example, DoorDash restaurant partners are able to join DashPass, our delivery subscription service that provides free delivery and reduced service fees for more than 5 million loyal customers.
+Create a loyalty program that makes sense for your business, whether you integrate a points system into your point of sale system, create your own app, or partner with a technology partner like DoorDash.

 Analyze your menu profitability